The Author Hotline

 Q: What are the best and worst things about being an author?

 There are lots of best things...
-Having a new book published and getting the first copy through the post is great, but I think the very best thing is meeting or hearing from people that have enjoyed reading my books.
-I think that the worst thing is not knowing if anyone is going to like what you have written. if publishers don't like it they won't make it into a book.
-If readers don;t like it they won't buy your books or borrow it from the library.
+Seeing a story being brought to life by the illustrations that the wonderfully talented artists produce.
+Having a new book published and getting the first copy through the post.
+Having a job where you don't always have to get dressed in the morning (you can stay in your pyjamas).
+Meeting people that have read you stories and who love them.
+One of the worst things is not knowing if anyone is going to like what you have written.
+If publishers don't like it they won't make it into a book.
+If readers don't like it they won't buy or borrow your books from the library.

 Q: What was your favourite book as a child?